Counterpoint: First species

 In first species counterpoint, each note in every added part (parts being also referred to as lines or voices) sounds against one note in the cantus firmus.
 Notes in all parts are sounded simultaneously, and move against each other simultaneously.
-Since all notes in First species counterpoint are whole notes, rhythmic independence is not available.
+Since all notes in first species counterpoint are whole notes, rhythmic independence is not available.
+An example is shown below.

 In the present context, a "step" is a melodic interval of a half or whole step.
 A "skip" is an interval of a third or fourth.
-(See Steps and skips.)
 An interval of a fifth or larger is referred to as a "leap".

 A few further rules given by Fux, by study of the Palestrina style, and usually given in the works of later counterpoint pedagogues, are as follows.